You can boost a child’s credit by adding them as an authorized user, but issuers’ policies vary widely on how old the child must be.

 - Look for an option called “Order a card for someone else” or “Add user to account.”

-- Follow the issuer’s process, providing name, date of birth (if required) and Social Security number and adding any spending limits or restrictions to the card.
+- Follow the issuer’s process, providing name, date of birth (if required) and Social Security number (SSN), and add any spending limits or restrictions to the card.